TabSpace/grunt-svn-workflow/README.md

 The local path of the project.

+#### log
+Type: `String` | `Function`

+The commit log.
+Can be a function that return a log string.

 #### logResource
 Type: `String`

 The commit task can copy logs from a svn path.
-It's a relative path.
+It's a relative path, will disable the "log" options.
-Set it as `''` to close logs copying.

 #### svn
 Type: `String`